-Head towards the town of San Mateo, in San Antonio) and, when you arrive, take the detour to Santa Inés.
-On the left you will see a sign indicating 'Cala Albarca', take it until you reach some houses.
-There is the indication to 'Can Puyolet', where you have to go.
+Head towards the town of San Mateo, in San Antonio) and, upon arrival, take the detour to Santa Inés.
+On the left you will see a sign indicating the direction 'Cala Albarca', take it until you reach some houses.
+There you will find the indication to 'Can Puyolet', where you have to go.
 Leave the next lighthouse on the right and continue until you can turn left.
-Go straight a few meters and park at the end.
-The road continues on foot and is about 20 minutes.
+Go straight for a few meters and park at the end.
+The path continues on foot and it takes about 20 minutes.

 -Holy Ines.
 Here we find El Camp Vell, of 398 meters, one of the highest cliffs in the north of Ibiza.
 The sectors Despiste and Matxots are the protagonists of the climbing area of Santa Inés.
 Get ready to discover a spectacular landscape full of green pines with the sea in the background.

-To get there follow the same indications as to go to Punta Aubarca but, once you get to 'Can Puyolet', take the path that is on the left of the lighthouse.
-Park when you arrive at the first pine forest.
-Follow that track until it is divided into three parts and take the path on the left.
+To get there follow the same indications as to go to Punta Aubarca but, once you pass 'Can Puyolet', take the path that is to the left of the lighthouse.
+Park when you get to the first pine forest.
+Follow this track until it divides into three parts and takes the path to the left.